scott-anderson-wc/cs210pub/lectures/L23/slideshows-and-dropdowns.md

 JavaScript, but it'll interact with the HTML and CSS, so you have to pay attention to all the pieces.

-We'll also look at the next programming assignment.

 ## Plan

 1. Slideshows recap
 1. Dropdowns recap
 1. Answer your questions
 1. Build a page with a slideshow and dropdown menu
-1. Jelly Blobs of DOOM!

 ## Slideshows